 (a) Parliamentary authorities - The Commission is financed by the Government of Canada through Parliamentary authorities.
 Financial reporting of authorities provided to the Commission do not parallel financial reporting according to generally accepted accounting principles since authorities are primarily based on cash flow requirements.
 Consequently, items recognized in the Statement of Operations and Departmental Net Financial Position and in the Statement of Financial Position are not necessarily the same as those provided through authorities from Parliament.
 Note 3 provides a reconciliation between the bases of reporting.
-The planned results amounts in the "Expenses" and "Revenues" sections of the Statement of Operations and Departmental Net Financial Position are the amounts reported in the future-oriented Statement of Operations included in the 2018-2019 Department Plan.
-The planned results amounts are not included in the "Government funding and transfer" section of the Statement of Operations and Departmental Net Financial Position or the Statement of Change in Departmental Net Debt as these amounts have not been included in the 2018-2019 Department Plan.
+The planned results amounts in the "Expenses" and "Revenues" sections of the Statement of Operations and Departmental Net Financial Position are the amounts reported in the future-oriented Statement of Operations included in the 2019-2020 Department Plan.
+The planned results amounts are not included in the "Government funding and transfer" section of the Statement of Operations and Departmental Net Financial Position or the Statement of Operations and Department funding and transfer" section of the Statement of Operations and Departmental Net Financial Position or the Statement of Change in Departmental Net Debt as these amounts have not been included in the 2019-2020 Department Plan.